Montana-Media-Arts/webDesignFall2024/_docs/topic-07/08-audio/page-04.md

 ### Types
-When using more than just `.mp3` you should include multiple versions of the file, with decreasing preference.
-This allows the browser to then use the file format that it supports.
+When using more than just `.mp3`, you should include multiple file versions, with decreasing preference.
+This allows the browser to use the file format that it supports.

-The `<source>` element is an empty element, and accepts the `src=""` attribute to provide the URL to the browser.
-Use the `type=""` attribute to include the [MIME type](https://developer.mozilla.org/en-US/docs/Web/HTTP/Basics_of_HTTP/MIME_types), which allows the browser to instantly know if it can play that file.
+The `<source>` element is an empty element and accepts the `src=""` attribute to provide the URL to the browser.
+Use the `type=""` attribute to include the [MIME type](https://developer.mozilla.org/en-US/docs/Web/HTTP/Basics_of_HTTP/MIME_types), which allows the browser to know if it can play that file instantly.

 Here are the types (and codecs when applicable) for the more popular audio filetypes:
 - _MP3_ - `type="audio/mpeg"`